 Our contributor Eli thinks the CT-1010 is "one of the most consistently underpriced tuners out there.
 This was Yamaha's top of the line tuner after they stopped making the CT-7000 and until the T-2 came along.
 It's not in the same class as either the CT-7000 or the T-2, but it has 5 gangs and 3 filters and a few nice features thrown in.
 I think the only thing that keeps the price down is the negative review by Tim and Ann.
 Those comments are the *only* negative comments I've ever heard on this tuner."
 Our contributor Bruce says, "My CT-1010 (with alignment, new filter set and audio upgrades) is about as good a tuner as I recall hearing.
 Bearing in mind that I've not heard as many really great tuners as I'd like, I'd have to say that the CT-1010 is excellent in every way that's relevant to my situation.
 The tuning lock system works easily and flawlessly in my experience."
 Bruce also called the CT-1010 "best tuner for the price": "I saw a nice one go for $33 on eBay awhile back and that's just silly money for such a unit.
 They sound excellent and while I wouldn't say they're exactly a DXer, mine is pretty good after a filter change.
 For me it's about the sound quality, though, and the only tuner I've owned that's better in that sense is a Scott 333B that's had the works thrown at it."

 Our contributor Hank A. adds, "It's big, seems empty inside compared to its far more expensive 'big brother,' the CT-7000, but IMHO sounded just as good, although it's not as pretty."
 And count our contributor Ray D. as another fan of the CT-1010.
 In the early days of TIC, the CT-1010 generally sold for $100-225 on eBay, but during the period 11/03 to 11/04 the typical sale price plummeted to $45-80 -- possibly due in part to the one negative comment from Tim and Ann.
 Since that time, we've given up trying to find any trend in CT-1010 sale prices, and almost anything is possible.
 For example, in the first half of 2009, two sold for $33 and $35, two mint ones went for $220 and $232, and there were all sorts of sale prices in between.
-Sale prices in 2011 have ranged from $61 to $150.
+Recent sale prices have ranged from $61 to $150.

 Yamaha CT-7000 (1974, $1,200 in silver [photo1, photo2] and 1976, $1,250 for the all-black CT-7000B [photo], schematic left, schematic right, block diagram, circuit description, entire schematic (same as left and right halves)) search eBay